TejasLohia21/23110335_DCC/README.md

-  **a) Result 1.e.3 and 1.e.6**
+  **b) Result 1.e.3 and 1.e.6**
-  		(i) Drop down menu used for searching and selecting party name.
+  		(1) Drop down menu used for searching and selecting party name.
-		(ii) At a time only one party can be selected.
+		(2) At a time only one party can be selected.
-  		(iii) When user click "yearwise bond details", request to server is sent with party name.
+  		(3) When user click "yearwise bond details", request to server is sent with party name.
-		(iv) def count_party_bond():() function is called.
+		(4) def count_party_bond():() function is called.
-  		(vi) Inside this function, different query is executed and result is shown by using 1e3_party_bond.html
+  		(5) Inside this function, different query is executed and result is shown by using 1e3_party_bond.html
-    		(vii) Following queries are executed and result is shown year wise.
+    		(6) Following queries are executed and result is shown year wise.

 	 		SELECT DISTINCT `Name_of_PoliticalParty` FROM party
     			SELECT COUNT(*) FROM `party` WHERE `Name_of_PoliticalParty`=%s",(selected_option,)